How DynamoDB storage internals work

 How does DynamoDB store data?

 DynamoDB stores your data as a giant distributed hash table whose values are sorted B-trees.
 A hash on the picks one storage node; a B-tree orders items by sort key inside it.
-Every write replicates synchronously to three nodes across three Availability Zones before it acknowledges.
+Every write goes to a leader that replicates to two peers across three Availability Zones, acknowledging once a quorum (two of the three replicas) has it.

-• The partition key is hashed, not searched.
-DynamoDB runs a hash function over your PK to find the one storage node holding that partition — an O(1) jump, regardless of table size.
+- The partition key is hashed, not searched.
+DynamoDB runs a hash function

-• This is why the access-pattern rules exist.
+PutItemreturns. - This is why the access-pattern rules exist.
 Hash-then-tree is fast only when you read by key.
 No key, no fast path — you fall back to scanning the tree.

 Start with the data structure, not the API